coxandrew/habitat/README.md

 ## News Articles

 Create a new article using a "slug" for the title.
 The slug will be used as part of the URL and the thumbnail's image name.
 It should be in all lowercase, separated by hyphens.
-For example, if you create an article for the Screaming Eagles raising money for Habitat:
+For example, if you create an article for the Screaming Eagles raising money for Habitat, switch to your Terminal (iTerm) and type the command:

     $ middleman article screaming-eagles -d 2013-09-04

-This would create a file named in `source/news/2013-09-04-screaming-eagles.html.md`.
+This would create a file named: `source/news/2013-09-04-screaming-eagles.html.md`

 Open up the file and edit the title and add the author to the metadata section at the top: